-It's Week Two for Ready Freddy!
-(July 19)
+It's the final week for Ready Freddy!

-Activity 1 – Self Portrait
+Activity 1 – Playground Trip

 As you go through the activities this week, we would love to see pictures of you and your child!
-Share your photos on social media using the hashtags #ReadyFreddyYork and #LiveUnited.
+Share your photos on social media using the hashtags #ReadyFreddyYork and #LIVEUNITED.

 WITF has great online resources, including The path to kindergarten starts here, which includes helpful videos for ways to incorporate learning into everyday play.